 Finally, the Phantom 3 4K offers up nearly the same features as the Pro model, also with 4K resolution, but with a Sony camera sensor.
 Frequencies are a little different as well, better to support non-North American airspace.

 Flight time for the Phantom 3 range is upwards of 25 minutes of optimal air time.
-Prices range from about $400 up to $1000 for a new unit from DJI.
+Prices range from about $400 up to $850 for a new unit from DJI.
+Previously was about $1000 at the top.

 Best of all, these models include visual positioning systems designed to supplement for tight quarters or when GPS is spotty.
 We certainly do not recommend flying indoors, but you might be able to get away with it using these drones.